phjanderson/rkpatchomatic/README.md

 ------
 Allows you to overclock your CPU/GPU/DDR.
 This tool will search for volt/frequency tables in the kernel and replaces them with new tables according to the "profiles" specified in the source code.
 One kernel file will be generated for each possible combination of CPU/GPU/DDR frequencies.

 You can modify these profiles by editing the source code.
 Please remember that they cannot be longer than the frequency tables inside the kernel you are patching.
-Also, 1.375v is currently the upper limit as it is capped elsewhere in most RK3188 kernels, perhaps this can also be patched in the binary but I don't know how yet.

 Usage (RK3188):
 ./overclockomatic3188 kernel.img